 Recipe Notes

-Note 2: Yeast: Either instant or active dry yeast works in this recipe -- just slightly different preparation methods.
-Ensure yeast is alive/active before using.
-Yeast produces and feeds best at around 105-115 degrees F. If the yeast doesn’t prove, this can be because the yeast is old, the milk was too hot, or the milk/environment is too cold.
+Note 2: Ensure yeast is alive/active before using.
+Yeast produces and feeds best at around 105โ€“115โ„‰.
+If the yeast doesnโ€™t prove, this can be because the yeast is old, the milk was too hot, or the milk/environment is too cold.ย

-Note 3: Flour: Either all-purpose or bread flour works in this recipe!
-Bread flour has more protein than all-purpose flour, which helps with the bread's gluten development and yields chewier bread.
-Bread flour does have a slightly higher protein content, so you may find yourself adding a touch less flour than all-purpose.
+Note 3: Either all-purpose or bread flour works!
+Bread flour has more protein than all-purpose flour, which helps with the breadโ€™s gluten development and yields chewier bread.
+You may need a touch less bread flour than all-purpose.

-Note 4: Salt: Not all salts have the same amount of sodium.
-We tested with fine sea salt, if using table salt, you'll want to use slightly less.
-Yes, it sounds like a lot, but it's important for flavor and gluten structure!
+Note 4: Not all salts have the same amount of sodium.
+I tested with fine sea salt; if using table salt, youโ€™ll want to use slightly less.
+Yes, it sounds like a lot, but itโ€™s important for flavor and gluten structure!

 Note 5: How to tell your milk is at the right temperature: Drizzle a few drops of the warmed milk onto the inside of your wrist.
-If it is warm and comfy it will be perfect for the yeast.
+If it is warm and comfy, it will be perfect for the yeast.
 If it feels hot, it will be too hot for the yeast.
 Too cold and the yeast will simply remain dormant.

-Note 6: Measuring flour: Adding the flour to the batter can be tricky.
-Humidity, altitude, and temperature can all factor in to how much flour you'll need.
-I always recommend starting with 1/2 cup shy of what a recipe calls for and adding very slowly until the dough pulls off the sides of the bowl and is not excessively sticky.
-We don't want wet dough, but it should still have moisture in it.
-Too much flour results in a dense and less-flavorful loaf of bread.
-When measuring flour for this bread, be sure to weigh flour OR spoon and level.
-If you press a measuring cup into a container and push flour into the cup, you'll end up with way too much flour.
+Note 6: Adding the flour can be tricky.
+Humidity, altitude, and temperature can all factor in to how much flour you need.
+I recommend starting with 1/2 cup shy of what a recipe calls for and adding slowly until the dough pulls off the sides of the bowl and is not excessively sticky.
+We donโ€™t want wet dough, but it should still have moisture.
+Too much flour results in a dense and less-flavorful bread.
+When measuring flour, be sure to weigh flour or spoon and level.
+If you press a measuring cup into a container and push flour into the cup, youโ€™ll end up with way too much flour.

-Note 8: Bread pans: Either size (8.5x4.5-inch or 9x5-inch) works, but we recommend the 8.5x4.5-inch pans for a higher rise.
+Note 8: Either size 8.5x4.5-inch or 9x5-inch bread pans works, but I recommend the 8.5x4.5-inch pans for a higher rise.

-Nutrition Facts
+Nutrition

 Serving: 1serving | Calories: 179kcal | Carbohydrates: 32.9g | Protein: 4.4g | Fat: 3.3g | Cholesterol: 8mg | Sodium: 300.9mg | Fiber: 1.1g | Sugar: 6.9g